Do You Need a Lawyer to Get Child Support in Ontario? A Barrie Parent’s Guide

 Barrie child support: your prep checklist

-- Form 13 Financial Statement complete with attachments (pay stubs, tax returns, receipts).
+- Form 13 Financial Statement: complete fully with income, assets, debts; attach pay stubs, tax returns, and receipts.

 Parenting time and child support: the real connection